Juan Antonio Simarro

-Juan Antonio Simarro González (born December 17, 1973, in Santa Cruz de Tenerife), stage name Juan Antonio Simarro, is a Spanish composer, interpreter and producer.
+Juan Antonio Simarro González (born December 17, 1973), stage name Juan Antonio Simarro, is a Spanish composer, interpreter and producer.

 His skills stand out in modern classical music composition, for which he is known in Europe.
 He has a broad career as an arranger and a producer for popular singers, and as a composer for drama, television and cinema.

 Musical education and beginnings

-Born in Santa Cruz de Tenerife (Canary Islands), Simarro moved to Madrid, his current home, when he was 4.
+Born in Santa Cruz de Tenerife, Canary Islands, Simarro moved to Madrid, his current home, when he was 4.
 He started his musical education at 13, covering musical theory, chorale, music history, violoncello, Piano, harmony, contemporary harmony, improvisation, jazz and orchestra conducting.

 He received his bachelor's degree in Musical Education from the Complutense University of Madrid.
 He participated in recording and tours with various artists.
 Since 2006 Simarro has focused on music composition.

 Arranger and producer

 Simarro has been contracted as a live musician, arranger or producer for Nena Daconte, Manu Tenorio, Julio Iglesias, Dúo Dinámico, Bertín Osborne and José Vélez and similar artists.

 Looking for his own paths in order to find and develop creativity, he partnered as an executive producer for Marditos Roedores Producciones Multimedia.
 In 2008, he funded his own musical production company, Analógica Producciones S.L., from which he launched his first classic music album, starting his solo career.